 She looked down at her son strangely for a moment before she sighed and turned him toward the house.
 "I can see that there will be no more unsupervised visits to see Grandpa Hiko."

 "He says he doesn't like to be called 'Grandpa Hiko'."

 Her laughter was deeper and more throaty than it had once been, like she was pulling joy deep from the bottom of herself that was even richer than the joy at the surface.
 "I know.
 That's why we call him that.
 Now go inside and get ready to have a bath."

 "Yes, Daddy looks filthy too.
 Now go on so I can scold him for not being able to take a simple trip without getting into trouble."

-The child threw his father a sympathetic expression and ran inside to get ready.
+The child threw his father a sympathetic look and ran inside to get ready.

 Husband stood alone, looking at his wife, who was looking at him as if trying to decide if she would coddle or scold him first.
 He did his best to guide her to a more favorable decision by trying to look as pitiful as possible.
 He found this wasn't at all hard.

 She sighed, smiled and opened her arms to him, and he went to her gratefully.

 "What happened to your clothes?" she asked, not liking much the look of the ill-fitting kimono.

 "Someone accidentally dumped paint on us from a rooftop," he said.
 "They had some clothes to give us that mostly fit, as an apology."